Hope & Help Together motivated by greater sense of urgency to support immigrants

 “Newcomers come with hope,” Kisembo says.
 “They come with all the energy to ensure that they thrive in this particular environment, and it is up to us to make sure that we provide the environment for the newcomers to thrive.
 It's not just numbers that we're looking at, it's families that are depending on us here to support them to thrive in this particular environment.”

-From the community mapping, which is admittedly incomplete given that it includes only 116 newcomer respondents, FVNP has gleaned critical information about pressing needs.
+From the community mapping, FVNP has gleaned critical information about pressing needs of newcomers.
 They range from a shortage of English classes and interpreters to how to apply for a job to understanding how to apply for loans to finding housing and healthcare

 Understanding complicated immigration laws is identified at the HHT website as the most important issue facing immigrants.
 Everything is impacted by a newcomers’ status from employment opportunities to deportation risk.